 The optimization of core employee productivity applications such as email, messaging and document handling has been one of Wendy’s team’s greatest employee experience successes at Nutanix.
 After enacting a new automated process, productivity software download NPS and FTR rose from the single-digits to near 100 percent: today, every employee is fully satisfied with their experiences adopting and utilizing these core employee productivity applications.

 While processes are expressed in code, nurturing employee experience is, in nature, a people-first practice.
 To hit the mark when creating intuitive and effective processes, IT leaders must understand how the current system fails.

 For example, at Nutanix, Wendy discovered that employees failed to gain access to DocuSign because the process contained too many steps and the wait was too costly.
 IT learned that most employees requesting Docusign were on a tight deadline; if access to DocuSign could not be granted within 10 minutes, employees would create rogue freemium accounts.

 Additionally, Wendy discovered that Nutanix employees preferred to communicate their tech needs through Slack.
 By employing sophisticated integrations, Wendy’s team was able to effectively grant users access to DocuSign only 10 minutes after employees sent request tickets through Slack.

-To reach the high levels of employee experience found at Nutanix, IT teams must follow in Wendy’s footsteps: determine employee experience KPIs and build healthy relationships with application users to perfect the org’s tech processes, one application at a time.
+To reach the high levels of employee experience with SaaS found at Nutanix, IT teams must follow in Wendy’s footsteps: determine employee experience KPIs and build healthy relationships with application users to perfect the organization’s tech processes, one application at a time.